 My name is LaTasha, and I am asking for your help to save my life.
 I am on the kidney transplant list in Atlanta, Georgia.

 I am a family-oriented person who likes to travel.
-I am a big part of my nephews' lives, and I am missing out on a lot of their activities because they travel with their sports teams and I have to go to dialysis three times a week.
+I am a big part of my nephews' lives, and I am missing out on a lot of their activities because I have to go to dialysis three times a week.
 I also used to go visit my 97-year-old grandfather a lot, but it is hard because the center doesn't always have space available.
 I attend church every Sunday, help my mom around the house, play games on my phone, and read books on my Kindle.

 I am looking for a living donor.
 Of course, my first option was my immediate family but due to existing medical conditions they were eliminated and not able to donate.
 Next, I used social media and shared my story with the rest of my family and friends.